Aakash-Bora/Real-Estate-Sales-Prediction/README.md

 * Future Predictions: Utilize the trained SVM model to make predictions about future real estate sales.

 **Libraries Used:**
-* NumPy: NumPy is a fundamental library for scientific computing in Python.
-It provides support for arrays and matrices, along with mathematical functions to operate on these arrays.
-In our project, NumPy is used for data manipulation and numerical computations.
+1. pandas (pd): Used for data manipulation and analysis.
+It's primarily used to read the CSV file, create dataframes, and perform operations on the data.
-* Pandas: Pandas is a versatile library for data manipulation and analysis.
-We employ Pandas to read, clean, and preprocess the real estate sales dataset.
-It helps us organize and explore the data effectively.
+2. numpy (np): Used for numerical computations.
+It is utilized to handle arrays and perform various mathematical operations on the data.
-* Matplotlib: Matplotlib is a powerful data visualization library that allows us to create various types of plots and charts.
-In our project, Matplotlib is used to generate informative graphs and visualizations to understand the dataset and model performance better.
+3. matplotlib.pyplot (plt): Used for creating data visualizations and plots.
+In this code, it's used to generate scatter plots and other graphs to visualize the data and model performance.
-* Scikit-learn: Scikit-learn is a widely-used machine learning library that provides tools for data mining and data analysis.
-We use Scikit-learn to train the Support Vector Machine (SVM) model, perform data splitting for training and validation, and evaluate model accuracy.
+4. seaborn (sns): A data visualization library built on top of Matplotlib.
+It's used to enhance the appearance of the plots, such as adding colors and labels to the scatter plot.

 **Data:**
 We source our data from a real estate sales dataset spanning the years 2001 to 2020.
 Through statistics and visualizations, we offer a comprehensive description of the dataset to gain insights into the underlying trends and patterns.